 Luckily, most photo editing software worth their salt have tools available to reduce noise.
 Sometimes, even when you’ve done your best to have the settings just right, your photo still ends up gritty and grainy.
 This is when having a good photo editing software such as Lightroom or Photoshop can really help clean up your pictures.

 Be cautious of relying too much on these features or of going overboard using them.
 Often, when reducing noise too much in these programs, it can result in an unrealistic, plastic looking image because you lose the visibility of natural textures.
 It is important to find the right balance that reduces grain but also doesn’t make the image flat and lifeless.

-Also keep in mind with these softwares that lightening shadows or increasing exposure can actually induce grain or make it worse.
+Also, keep in mind with these various pieces of software that lightening shadows or increasing exposure can actually induce grain or make it worse.
 This is why we want to err on the side of taking slightly overexposed photos if we think we are going to need to edit out grain later.